 In summary, the rates for a 7D/7N Red Sea liveaboard cruise average around €800-1000 per diver.
 Some trips are more than €1,200 but not many.
 Likewise, it’s possible to find some trips available for €700-750.
 So, for €120-150/day you get full-board accommodation and scuba diving at some of the best diving locations in the world.
 The cabins are not huge, but they’re always comfortable.
 They have air-conditioning, private bathrooms, storage space, reading lights and electrical sockets for charging devices.
 Red Sea liveaboards from Egypt are excellent value, especially taking into account the length of the trips, the level of luxury and the great diving to expect.

 The Brothers are two small islands in the Red Sea off of Egypt’s east coast.
-They are considered to be Egypt’s best scuba diving sites, with coral-covered sea mounts and a couple of intact wrecks, surrounded by very deep water.
+They are considered to be Egypt’s best scuba diving area, with coral-covered seamounts and a couple of intact wrecks, surrounded by very deep water.
 Pelagic sharks, including Hammerheads & Oceanic Whitetips are highlights of diving at The Brothers.

 The choice of wrecks in Egypt’s Red Sea is too large to explain in detail on one page.
-We have discussed the most-popular and exciting, but the list really could be more than twice as long.
-We hope to expand this page with more details in the future, especially for the following wrecks.
+We have discussed the most popular and exciting, but the list really could be more than twice as long.
+We plan to expand this page with more details in the future, especially for the following wrecks.

-In the deep south of Egypt’s Red Sea there are some very exciting dive sites near to the border of Sudan.
-These included St. John’s, Zabargad and Rocky Island.
-We plan to update this page with more information on these diving areas in the near future.
+In the deep south of Egypt’s Red Sea, there are some very exciting dive sites near to the border of Sudan.
+These include Zabargad and Rocky Island.
+We are currently updating this page with more information on these diving areas.

 The marine life in Egypt’s Red Sea is what most divers come to see.
 Yes, there are more diving wrecks in the area than anywhere else in the world, but the marine life brings colour, and something unexpected or not guaranteed.
 Although the openings at its southern and northern ends are narrow, the Red Sea is huge and the marine life is healthy, diverse and plentiful.
 The sea is healthy and the visibility excellent in most diving areas.